The Lowdown on Down Payment Assistance

 How did so many buyers put down such a small percentage?
 Many took advantage of first-time homebuyer down payment assistance programs offered by various agencies, municipalities, nonprofits, and other resources.
 Some help with closing costs, too!

-To give you an idea of what is available, we put together this organized list — and you can always learn more about programs and options to make homeownership more affordable by taking Framework® Homebuyer Education.
+To give you an idea of what is available, we put together this organized list — and you can always learn more about programs and options to make homeownership more affordable by taking the Framework® Homebuyer Education course.

 Keep in mind that programs like these tend to have restrictions, such as income limits and deadlines for money to be paid back, so you’ll want to research them further on your own.